jimblackler/jsonschematypes/codegen/README.md

 returned.
 The effect of this is that changes to the schema could result in methods being removecd from generated Java classes.

-Where the generator cannot any useful accessors, no class is generated and the containing class will supply `JSONObject`s directly.
+Where the generator cannot identify any useful accessors to build, no class is generated and the containing class will supply `JSONObject`s directly.

 The generated classes are designed to be as close as possible to idiomatic Java as possible.
 For example, using `is` getters such as `isEnabled` when exposing